These People Had a Collective $250,000 in Debt. Here’s How They Paid It Off

 Once again, pay the minimum on each card, and use your leftover money to pay off the smallest balance.
 Once you’ve knocked that one out, move on.

-Obviously this step will not magically get rid of your credit card debt all by itself (Presto!
-Abracadabra!
-Debt be gone!).
-No, your credit card debt is still stubbornly sitting there, now occupying a different piece of plastic.
+Obviously this step will not magically get rid of your credit card debt all by itself.
+Your credit card debt is still stubbornly sitting there, now occupying a different piece of plastic.

 5. Kyle Negotiated His Bills Down